Archynetys Live news trend intelligence

 The brief

-A hospital in the UK has opened a rooftop critical care garden featuring 60 beds.
-The facility allows patients in critical care to spend hours outdoors while continuing to receive full medical care.
+A hospital in the UK has opened a rooftop critical care garden equipped with 60 beds.
+The facility is designed to allow patients in critical care to spend hours outdoors without compromising their medical support.

 Quick answers

-How many beds does the rooftop garden have?
+How many beds are in the rooftop garden?

-The rooftop critical care garden features 60 beds.
+The rooftop critical care garden contains 60 beds.

-Patients can enjoy the outdoors for hours while receiving full care.
+It allows critical care patients to enjoy the outdoors for hours while continuing to receive full care.

 Coverage (5)